albinash-art/albinash-art.github.io/cv.md

 **Albina Sharafullina** (b.
 1990, Russia)

-<div
 <a href="mailto:albinash.art@gmail.com">albinash.art@gmail.com</a>
-<div

-Albina Sharafullina is a realist artist, who believes in close consideration of the reality which later helps with altering the reality for coming up with a creative project.
-It is so difficult to get to very nature of things and people around us, but it shouldn’t discourage us - we should keep looking.
+<p align="justify">Albina Sharafullina is a realist artist, who believes in close consideration of the reality which later helps with altering the reality for coming up with a creative project.
+It is so difficult to get to very nature of things and people around us, but it shouldn’t discourage us - we should keep looking.</p>

 ## Piedmont Virginia Community College, Associate of Arts degree, current Visual Art student